anirbanmu/slack-calc-bot/README.md

 - Set two environment variables as follows from the Slack information we noted down earlier:
    - SLACK_APP_TOKEN=<Verification Token noted down from the 'Basic Information' page on Slack>
    - SLACK_BOT_ACCESS_TOKEN=<Bot User OAuth Access Token noted down from the 'Installed App Settings' page on Slack>
-- Run the Rails application via `rails server`
+- Run the Rails application via `bundle exec rails server`

 ### Heroku setup
 - This assumes you have the heroku toolbelt installed on your machine & are set up with credentials for Heroku.
 Check here if you need to set it up - [Heroku](https://devcenter.heroku.com/articles/heroku-cli).